The Chronicles of Narnia: Influences on literature

 Lev Grossman's New York Times best-seller The Magicians is a contemporary dark fantasy about an unusually gifted young man obsessed with Fillory, the magical land of his favourite childhood books.
 Fillory is a thinly veiled substitute for Narnia, and clearly the author expects it to be experienced as such.
 Not only is the land home to many similar talking animals and mythical creatures, it is also accessed through a grandfather clock in the home of an uncle to whom five English children are sent during World War II.
 Moreover, the land is ruled by two Aslan-like rams named Ember and Umber, and terrorised by The Watcherwoman.
 She, like the White Witch, freezes the land in time.
 The book's plot revolves heavily around a place very like the "wood between the worlds" from The Magician's Nephew, an interworld waystation in which pools of water lead to other lands.
 This reference to The Magician's Nephew is echoed in the title of the book.

-J. K. Rowling, author of the Harry Potter series, has said that she was a fan of the works of Lewis as a child, and cites the influence of The Chronicles on her work: "I found myself thinking about the wardrobe route to Narnia when Harry is told he has to hurl himself at a barrier in King's Cross Station – it dissolves and he's on platform Nine and Three-Quarters, and there's the train for Hogwarts."
+J. K. Rowling, author of the Harry Potter series, has said that she was a fan of the works of Lewis as a child, and cites the influence of The Chronicles on her work: "I found myself thinking about the wardrobe route to Narnia when Harry is told he has to hurl himself at a barrier in King's Cross Stationit dissolves and he's on platform Nine and Three-Quarters, and there's the train for Hogwarts."
 Nevertheless, she is at pains to stress the differences between Narnia and her world: "Narnia is literally a different world", she says, "whereas in the Harry books you go into a world within a world that you can see if you happen to belong.
 A lot of the humour comes from collisions between the magic and the everyday worlds.
 Generally there isn't much humour in the Narnia books, although I adored them when I was a child.
-I got so caught up I didn't think CS Lewis was especially preachy.
+I got so caught up I didn't think C.S.
+Lewis was especially preachy.
 Reading them now I find that his subliminal message isn't very subliminal."
 New York Times writer Charles McGrath notes the similarity between Dudley Dursley, the obnoxious son of Harry's neglectful guardians, and Eustace Scrubb, the spoiled brat who torments the main characters until he is redeemed by Aslan.